sergioortegagomez/docker-ubuntu-cucumber/README.md

-# Docker Ubuntu 18.10 Mate Desktop Xrpc with Cucumber
+# Docker Ubuntu 18.10 Mate Desktop with Cucumber

-Docker container for automatize your test in browser with screenshots.
+Docker container for automatize your cucumber test in browser Chrome and FireFox with screenshots.

 ## Libraries preload.